-Service Providers must have a signed letter on file in respect of each parent/guardian of a child on the CCSP Saver Programme, showing the fees that have been approved.
+Service Providers must have a signed Service Fees Information letter on file on site, in respect of each parent/guardian of a child on the CCSP Saver Programme, showing the fees that have been approved.
 These fees must match those shown on the Fees List.